 Responsibility for Data Protection in a Networked World – On the Question of the Controller, ‘Effective and Complete Protection’ and Its Application to Data Access Rights in Europe

-We analyse joint responsibility in the wake of Wirtschaftsakademie, a case recently decided by the European Court of Justice, in which a Facebook fan page administrator is found to be a joint-controller and therefore jointly responsible together with Facebook.
-Following this decision, there are many more situations of joint control than previously thought and part of the responsibility for compliance with data protection legislation and risk of enforcement measures is moved to those who integrate external services.
+The issue of joint responsibility has gained particular relevance in the wake of Wirtschaftsakademie, a case recently decided by the European Court of Justice.
+In this case, a Facebook fan page administrator was found to be a joint-controller and therefore jointly responsible together with Facebook for observing data protection rules.
+Following this decision, there are many more situations of joint control than previously thought.
+As a consequence part of the responsibility for compliance with data protection legislation and risk of enforcement measures is moved to those who integrate external services.
 This will change the incentive structure in such a way that joint-controllers will place a much higher value on data protection.

 Keywords: GDPR, Data Controller, Responsibility